- 20 weeks

 - Basic practical skills

-- Basic tikanga practices
+- Basic tikanga and cultural practices

 - Relevant legislation and codes, policies and procedures